boku7/boku7.github.io/_posts/2019-09-08-SLAE32_6-1_polyMMXbindSh.md

 + This shellcode can be found at `http://shell-storm.org/shellcode/files/shellcode-847.php`.

 Our assignment required that our polymorphic version of the shellcode to not exceed 150% of the original value.
-+ The original shellcode length is 108 bytes.
++ The original shellcode length is `108 bytes`.
-+ The final length of this polymorphic shellcode is 144 bytes.
++ The final length of this polymorphic shellcode is `144 bytes`.

 ## Polymorphic Shellcode
 + The code I added/modified is indented with one space.